YourRoots Logo

 Children(s): Clarence Mills, Homer Mills, Etta Mills, Earl Mills

-In 1870, John L Mills entered the world in Knox, Kentucky, USA, born to Harrison Mills and Rachel Lewis.
-Years later, John L Mills married Allie Baker, and the couple became parents to Clarence Mills, Homer Mills, Etta Cleo Mills and Earl Mills.
-John L Mills died in 1950 in Jefferson, Kentucky, USA.
+John L Mills was born in 1870 in Knox, Kentucky, USA, the child of Harrison Mills and Rachel Lewis.
+In 1910, John L Mills resided in Otter Creek, Clay, Kentucky, USA.
+In 1920, John L Mills resided in Otter Creek, Clay, Kentucky, USA.
+John L Mills married Allie Baker, and had children including Clarence Mills, Homer Mills, Etta Cleo Mills, Earl Mills.
+John L Mills passed away in 1950 in Jefferson, Kentucky, USA.

 Find more search results for John Mills